Pakistans Imran Riza Appointed UN Deputy Special Coordinator For Lebanon - UrduPoint

 UNITED NATIONS, (UrduPoint / Pakistan Point News - 1st Sep, 2022 ) :United Nations Secretary-General Antonio Guterres Thursday announced the appointment of Imran Riza of Pakistan as his Deputy Special Coordinator for Lebanon and also Resident Coordinator for the Arab country.

-Riza, a career UN official who will serve in the Office of the United Nations Special Coordinator for Lebanon (UNSCOL), which assists the country in forging a peaceful, stable and democratic future.
+Riza, a career UN official, will serve in the Office of the United Nations Special Coordinator for Lebanon (UNSCOL), which assists the country in forging a peaceful, stable and democratic future.

 In addition, Riza will also serve as Humanitarian Coordinator.